marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/not.rst

 NOT --- Logical negation
 ************************

-.. index:: NOT

-.. index:: BNOT

-.. index:: INOT

-.. index:: JNOT

-.. index:: KNOT

-.. index:: bits, negate

-.. index:: bitwise logical not

-.. index:: logical not, bitwise
+.. index:: NOT, BNOT, INOT, JNOT, KNOT, bits, negate, bitwise logical not, logical not, bitwise

 .. function:: NOT(I)